rubymonsters/webapps-for-beginners/source/15-databases/01-tables.md

 certain structure, and relate a piece of data (a row) in one table to data (rows) in other tables.

-Now, how can we add data to a table, or retrieve it?
+Now, how can we talk to a database like this?
+How can we actually add data to a table, or retrieve it?